alkiranet/terraform-provider-alkira/docs/resources/connector_gcp_vpc.md

 #
-# Create the credential to store the access to the AWS account that
+# Create the credential to store the access to the GCP account that
 # VPCs belongs two.
-In this example, both VPCs belong to this AWS
+In this example, both VPCs belong to this GCP
 # account.
 #
 resource "alkira_credential_gcp_vpc" "terraform_gcp_account" {